DIPlib/diplib/changelogs/diplib_3.2.0.md

 - Fixed memory corruption bug when releasing data from a different thread.

 - Fixed name of last input argument to `dip.GreyWeightedDistanceTransform`, which is now `mode`.

+- A tuple with numbers now implicitly converts to a `dip.StructuringElement` and a `dip.Kernel`.

 (See also bugfixes to *DIPlib*.)